-Unfortunately Tennessee is also home to a growing drug epidemic, similar to what the rest of the country has seen in recent years.
-Prescription opioid painkiller use transitions into abuse that can quickly escalate into use of heroin and other street-sourced opioids, ultimately leading to homelessness and potential overdose.
+Unfortunately, Tennessee is also home to a growing drug epidemic, similar to what the rest of the country has seen in recent years.
+Prescription opioid painkiller use transitions into abuse that can quickly escalate into the use of heroin and other street-sourced opioids, ultimately leading to homelessness and potential overdose.

 Tennessee offers numerous addiction treatment options in various cities across the state.
 These options range from inpatient services to outpatient programs and can include additional treatment options such as medical detox and sober living homes to aid in the recovery process.

 Tennessee Substance Abuse Statistics

 While many states are seeing an increase in opioid addiction and abuse of prescription drugs, Tennessee is experiencing a much higher rate of opioid addiction among its residents.
 The state ranks second in the country for most opioid prescriptions per person, meaning physicians in the state of Tennessee prescribe more opioids than 48 other states.

 The highly habit-forming nature of opioids can quickly spiral users into addiction, overdose and even death.
 2014 was a record year for Tennessee, with at least 1,200 residents losing their lives to opioid overdose.
 This statistic does not account for lives lost due to complications from addiction, such as infections from shared needles or combining opioids with other drugs.